-As discussed in the "Overview" section in the 2023 Annual Report, CIBC has reported a scorecard of financial measures to evaluate and report on our progress to external stakeholders.
+As discussed in the "Overview" section in the 2024 Annual Report, CIBC has reported a scorecard of financial measures to evaluate and report on our progress to external stakeholders.
 These measures, for which CIBC has set through the cycle targets, which we currently define as three to five years, assuming a normal business environment and credit cycle, can be categorized into four key areas:

-- 1. Earnings Growth - Our target was 7% to 10% growth in our simple average of annual adjusted diluted earnings per share (EPS)(1).
-Going forward, we will continue to target an adjusted diluted EPS(1)(2) compound annual growth rate (CAGR) of 7% to 10% through the cycle. - Operating Leverage - Our target was to deliver positive adjusted operating leverage(1).
-Going forward, we will continue to target positive adjusted operating leverage(1) through the cycle. - 3.
-Shareholder Profitability and Return Return on Common Shareholders' Equity (ROE) / Dividend Payout Ratio / Total Shareholder Return (TSR) - Our target was an adjusted ROE(1) of at least 16%.
-Going forward, we will continue to target an adjusted ROE(1) of at least 16% through the cycle by 2025. - Our target was an adjusted dividend payout ratio(1) in the range of 40% to 50% of earnings to common shareholders.
-Going forward, we will continue to target an adjusted dividend payout ratio(1) of 40% to 50% through the cycle. - TSR that exceeds the industry average, which we have defined as the Standard & Poor's (S&P)/Toronto Stock Exchange (TSX) Composite Banks Index, over rolling three- and five-year periods. - Balance Sheet Strength - Our target was to actively manage our capital to maintain a strong and efficient capital base while supporting our business and returning capital to our shareholders.
+- 1. Earnings Growth - Our target was 7% to 10% growth in our simple average of annual adjusted(1) diluted earnings per share (EPS).
+Going forward, we will continue to target an adjusted(1) diluted EPS compound annual growth rate (CAGR) of 7% to 10% through the cycle. - 2.
+Operating Leverage - Our target was to deliver positive adjusted(1) operating leverage.
+Going forward, we will continue to target positive adjusted(1) operating leverage through the cycle. - 3.
+Shareholder Profitability and Return Return on Common Shareholders' Equity (ROE) / Dividend Payout Ratio / Total Shareholder Return (TSR) - Our target was an adjusted(1) ROE of at least 16%.
+Going forward, reflecting the changes in regulatory capital requirements, we will revise our adjusted(1) ROE target to 15%+ through the cycle. - Our target was an adjusted(1) dividend payout ratio in the range of 40% to 50% of earnings to common shareholders.
+Going forward, we will continue to target an adjusted(1) dividend payout ratio of 40% to 50% through the cycle. - TSR that exceeds the industry average, which we have defined as the Standard & Poor's (S&P)/Toronto Stock Exchange (TSX) Composite Banks Index, over rolling three- and five-year periods. - 4.
+Balance Sheet Strength - Our target was to actively manage our capital to maintain a strong and efficient capital base while supporting our business and returning capital to our shareholders.
 Going forward, we will continue to maintain a strong buffer to regulatory requirements. - The Liquidity Coverage Ratio (LCR) standard requires that, absent a situation of financial stress, the value of the ratio be no lower than 100%. - (1) Adjusted measures are non-GAAP measures.
-For additional information and a reconciliation of reported results to adjusted results, where applicable, see the "Non-GAAP measures" section starting on page 14 of the 2023 Annual Report, available on SEDAR+ at www.sedarplus.ca. - (2) On April 7, 2022, CIBC shareholders approved a two-for-one share split (Share Split) of CIBC's issued and outstanding common shares.
-Each shareholder of record at the close of business on May 6, 2022 (Record Date) received one additional share on May 13, 2022 (Payment Date) for every one share held on the Record Date.
-All common share numbers and per common share amounts have been adjusted to reflect the Share Split as if it was retroactively applied to all periods presented.
+For additional information and a reconciliation of reported results to adjusted results, where applicable, see the "Non-GAAP measures" section starting on page 14 of the 2024 Annual Report, available on SEDAR+ at www.sedarplus.com.

-Fiscal 2023 was faced with economic challenges driven by geopolitical and persistent inflationary pressures that impacted our ability to achieve certain performance objectives.
-Specific challenges include higher provisions for credit losses related to the U.S. office real estate portfolio, credit normalization in other portfolios, and higher capital requirements.
+Fiscal 2024 saw modestly improved economic growth with easing inflationary pressures, moderated by higher unemployment levels, higher regulatory capital requirements and continued challenges driven by geopolitical pressures.
+Specific challenges include higher provisions for credit losses related to the U.S. office real estate portfolio earlier in the year and credit normalization in other portfolios.